HatchForce/partner-apidoc/source/index.md

 # Introduction

 Welcome to the Jobhuk API!
-You can use our API to access Jobhuk API endpoints, you publish your jobs in our website and get candidates.
+You can use our API to access Jobhuk Partner API endpoints, you can publish your client jobs in our website and get/submit candidates.

 We have language bindings in Shell and Ruby!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.